Kiranmoy Nanda

 Nanda is the son of Jyotirmoy Nanda, a prominent academic and social worker in Mugberia in East Midnapore district.
 Kiranmoy Nanda began his political activism in the All India Students Federation (the student wing of the Communist Party of India).
 Nanda was elected to the West Bengal Legislative Assembly as a Janata Party candidate from the Mugberia assembly constituency in 1977.
 He joined the WBSP when it was constituted in 1981.
 He won the Mugberia seat again in 1982, 1987, 1991, 1996, 2001 and 2006.
 His share of votes has ranged from 58.42% (1987) and 46.94% (1977).
-He faced a tough challenge as he contested the 2011 Assembly polls from a Congress stronghold - North Dinajpur's Raiganj (Vidhan Sabha constituency).
-His string of electoral victories since 1982 tore as he faced a humiliating defeat to the Congress candidate Mohit Sengupta, an aide of Raiganj Congress MP Deepa Dasmunshi.
+He faced a tough challenge as he contested the 2011 Assembly polls from a Congress stronghold - North Dinajpur's Raiganj (Vidhan Sabha constituency), losing by some 5,500 votes to the Congress candidate Mohit Sengupta, an aide of Raiganj Congress MP Deepa Dasmunshi.

-Nanda came under criticism from other Left Front partners after he had called for early assembly elections following a parliamentary by-poll election in 2009.
+Nanda came under criticism from other Left Front partners after he called for early assembly elections following a parliamentary by-poll in 2009.

-Nanda opposes the 'Operation Green Hunt', the paramilitary operation of the Indian government against Maoist guerrillas.
+Nanda opposes 'Operation Green Hunt', the paramilitary operation of the Indian government against Maoist guerrillas.

 Kiranmoy Nanda's brother Brahmamoy Nanda was a MLA from Narghat for 20 Years (1991-2011), elected as a WBSP candidate, but he also lost the 2011 West Bengal Assembly election from the Nandakumar (Vidhan Sabha constituency).